-If it has been agreed by all involved in the discernment process that ALM feels like the right ministry route, then the next step before application is for the individual and supporting minister to get together and go through the ALM Selection Criteria.
-This can be found on page 6 and provides a helpful check list of application requirements.
+If it has been agreed by all involved in the discernment process that ALM feels like the right ministry route, then the next step before application is for the individual and supporting minister to get together and go through the ALM Guidelines and Selection Criteria.
+These can be found on page 4 of this document and provides a helpful check list of application requirements.